shimonuri/explore-game-maker/README.md

 ### See Also

-The exercise is based on: www.spellenmaken.com
+The game engine was based on: www.spellenmaken.com, made by @adeshar00 .